Learn PHP: a PHP tutorial

 http://www.example-blog.com/index.php?id=1

-Dynamic web pages enable you to separate content and presentation.
-So, while the index.php contains all the necessary information about the structure of a website, it needs to be filled with content as well.
-This content is usually found in a database and can be called up using the parameters in the HTTP query string.
-In our example, the URL gives the index.php the parameter id=1.
-This determines which content is to be read from the database and loaded in the index.php.
-As far as weblogs are concerned, this usually means the ID for a particular article.
-In forums, this will usually be a particular entry, and with online shops it will generally represent a particular product.
+Dynamic websites enable the separation of content and presentation.
+Although the index.php contains the information about a website’s structure, it still has to be filled with content.
+These are usually stored in a database and can be accessed using parameters in the HTTP query string.
+In the example, the URL of the index.php passes the parameter id=1.
+This specifies which content should be read from the database and loaded into index.php.
+In the context of a blog, it could be the ID of an article; for a forum, a particular post.
+For an online store, it could be a specific product.

-If a URL contains more than one parameter, this will usually be connected using the ampersand symbol (&).
+If a URL contains more than one parameter, these are connected with an ampersand (&).

 www.example-blog.com/index.php?page=article&id=1

-To illustrate the use of $_GET in a coding example, we’ve simplified things to demonstrate it without a database.
-In the following script, we’ve used the superglobal $_GET to read the variables forename and surname from an HTTP query string and to write them into the PHP variables $variable1 and $variable2:
+Below we’ll show you how to use $_GET.
+For the example, it’s not necessary to use a database.
+In the following script we use the superglobal $_GET to read the values of the variables firstnameandlastname from an HTTP query string and write them to the PHP variables $variable1 and $variable2:

 <?php